Jstelzl/Tutorial-Legend/template.md

 ## Regex Components

 ### Anchors
 #### Let's identify the first and last characters in the regex.
-At the very beginning, you will notice the character "^". <br/> This character will tell the regex, this is the first point in the string, <br/> however this is only the case when accompanied by the "$" at the end, [whcih] you will notice at the end of the regex. <br/> This brings us to the last character, "$". <br/> When accompanied by the "^" at the beginning, both these symbols identify the beginning and end points <br/> of the string, as interpreted by the regex.
+At the very beginning, you will notice the character "^". <br/> This character will tell the regex, this is the first point in the string, <br/> however this is only the case when accompanied by the "$" at the end, which you will notice at the end of the regex. <br/> This brings us to the last character, "$". <br/> When accompanied by the "^" at the beginning, both these symbols identify the beginning and end points <br/> of the string, as interpreted by the regex.
 Therefore, "^" combined with "$" will tell the regex that anything between the two symbols will be our string, but the "^" must be at the beginning, and "$" at the end. <br/> This is an example of a regex anchor.
 Anchors don't match any characters, <br/> but assert something about the string, or matching process.
 They provide structure for the rest of the characters.

 ### Quantifiers